Maryland Bench Warrant Lawyer

 The best time to take action once a bench warrant has been issued is before you are arrested.
 If you act early, you will have access to options that would be foreclosed had you waited.
 One such option is to have your Maryland defense attorney file a “Motion to Quash Bench Warrant.”
 This legal document asks the court to recall (or quash) the bench warrant and instead set a new court date.

 Often the courts appreciate when a person has come forward on their own accord and decide to grant the motion, especially in cases where there is a good reason for the failure to appear.
-These reasons can include defective notice due to the wrong address, illness or family emergencies.
+These reasons can include defective notice due to the wrong address, illness, or family emergencies.

 Failing to appear in court can be a serious issue, but is best addressed directly and quickly.
 Waiting to be randomly arrested for a traffic violation is a recipe for disaster and is a sure way to get thrown into jail.
 The longer you wait the less sympathetic a judge will be about your situation and the more likely they are to believe that you purposely skipped out on your court date.
 By taking some preemptive action it’s possible that you can avoid some of the worst headaches associated with a bench warrant.
+Call a Maryland bench warrant lawyer to schedule a consultation and start working on your defense.